IFBs and RFPs Explained

 Timing and transparency are also important factors of consideration for organizations weighing RFP vs IFB processes.
 If an organization has a clear understanding of its product or project needs, an IFB offers a standardized procedure to receive a number of offers quickly.
 Once you can determine that the proposer meets your desired qualifications, simple arithmetic can tell you which option is most price-competitive.

 Additionally, because the evaluation process is much more straightforward, organizations needing to maintain transparency often take the IFB route.
 This is why government agencies and academic institutions so often leverage IFB processes for their vendor needs.

-Do not overlook the benefits of a well-managed RFP process, though!
+Don’t overlook the benefits of a well-managed RFP process, though!
 If your organization is seeking a more comprehensive analysis of potential project partners, RFPs are an excellent strategy to pursue.
-It can help your team gather an array of innovative strategies for success.
+A strong process can help your team gather an array of innovative strategies for success.
 RFPs can prove beneficial in identifying products or implementations your team may not have even previously considered!

 Luckily, The Bid Lab is here for organizations in need of any level of guidance on their proposal journey.
 Our experts work with clients on both sides of the bidding process to manage RFPs.
 We even created Bid Banana, the user-friendly RFP search engine, to help you find perfect RFPs.
 Whether you’ve never completed a proposal before or are simply looking to enhance your current process, TBL can help!

 So, want to learn more?
 Contact us today for a complimentary consultation by calling 1-844-4BIDLAB or emailing firstname.lastname@example.org.